xiix0/scam/README.md

-Increased knowledge will help you now.
-Have mate's phone bugged.
+There will be big changes for you but you will be happy.